 Panasonic FZ300 versus Canon G3 X

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G3 X is notably smaller (22 percent) than the Panasonic FZ300.
-However, the G3X is slightly heavier (6 percent) than the FZ300.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G3 X is considerably smaller (22 percent) than the Panasonic FZ300.
+However, the G3X is markedly heavier (6 percent) than the FZ300.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.

 |Panasonic FZ300 (⇒ rgt)||132 mm||92 mm||117 mm||691 g||380||YES||2015||599||latest||check|

 |Canon G3 X (⇒ lft)||123 mm||77 mm||105 mm||733 g||300||YES||2015||999||latest||check|

 |Canon 80D (⇒ lft | rgt)||139 mm||105 mm||79 mm||730 g||960||YES||2016||1,199||latest||check|